Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 While taking the Inis Oirr boat made the most sense for our trip coming from Doolin, there is a way to fly to the island.

 The Inisheer Aerodrome is a small airport on the north side of the island.
-There are regularly scheduled flights from the Connemara Airport (near Galway) serviced by Aer Arann Islands.
-The flights are surprisingly affordable!
+There are regularly scheduled flights from Connemara Airport (near Galway) serviced by Aer Arann Islands

 Getting Around Inisheer, Ireland